 I know, I know.
-It’s not even the end of the year, and here I am, writing an article about income tax.
-I’m like the Grinch who stole Deepavali.
+It’s not even Chinese New Year and here I am, writing an article about income tax.

-While there are quite a few months to go before the tax season (which is in March and April), now is actually the best time to start calculating how much you’re likely to pay next year — before you blow all your savings on your year-end holidays and Christmas parties.
+While there are quite a few months to go before the tax season YA2022 (which is in March and April), now is actually the best time to start calculating how much you’re likely to pay next year in 2023 — before you blow all your savings on your Chinese New Year mahjong and ban luck.

-Plus, since there are still a couple of months left in YA2019, here are 10 tips for reducing the amount of income tax you have to cough up next year.
+However, here are 10 tips for reducing the amount of income tax you have to cough up next year in YA2023:

 How do you work out your taxable income?